feliciaiveliz/100-days-of-ruby/log.md

 **Thoughts:** Spend some time with Vin and am a little slow to start studying.
 Just haven't been feeling well lately but am hoping to snap out of it soon.

 **Goals for Tomorrow:**
+ * Work on Ruby basics exercises
+ * Review Anki for Array for 15 minutes, and String for 15 minutes
+ * Continue with Debugging problems

+### Day 87: September 15, 2019 - Sunday

+**Today's Progress**
+ * Almost finished Variable Scope problems

+**Time Spent**: 50 minutes

+**Thoughts:** Took a break, crocheted a hat and studied a little bit

+**Goals for Tomorrow:**
  * Continue reading the Intro to Programming book
  * Review Anki for Array for 15 minutes, and String for 15 minutes
+ * Continue with Debugging problems

+### Day 88: September 16, 2019 - Monday

+**Today's Progress**
+ * Finish Variable Scope, Loops 1 & 2, and User Input problems
+ * Study Anki cards for Array and String for 15 minutes

+**Time Spent**:

+**Thoughts:** Need to push it this week for I will be out of town this weekend until next week

+**Goals for Tomorrow:**
+ * Continue with RUby Basics Exercises
+ * Review Anki for Array for 15 minutes, and String for 15 minutes until I've reviewed all of them
  * Continue with Debugging problems